TomH22/OpenGL-Room/README.rst

 -	If you look from the outside on a wall, it becomes transparent

 **Purpose of the program**

 In a larger CAD System, we want to switch to OpenGL.
 It is a relatively small-scale project.
-The annual turnover is approx. 1 million euros.
+The annual turnover is under 1 million euros.
 Customers are craftsman or real estate companies.
 After much research activities, we decided to slowly switch to OpenGL and also use the wrapper SharpGL to accelerate the performance of our product.
 This GitHub project is for the initial design of the features.

 Followings are required: